-Customers should provide details as clearly as possible and be available to answer questions such as which, when and how.
-Based on that information, those addressing an issue can start building a modell against a hypothesis and adjusting various elements.
+Customers should provide details as clearly as possible and be available to answer questions such as which, when, and how.
+Based on that information, those addressing an issue can start building a model against a hypothesis and adjusting various elements.
+"It helps if customers have a patient, open attitude and are a good observer," says Dr. Jack Jachner.
+"Sometimes you start looking one place and follow the trail to the next place to solve the problem."

-In general, all parties involved in IP video troubleshooting should stay constructive, reserve judgment, look forpatterns and maintain a climate of respect for the knowledge and expertise that others bring to the table.
+In general, all parties involved in IP video troubleshooting should stay constructive, reserve judgment, look for patterns, and maintain a climate of respect for the knowledge and expertise that others bring to the table.
+"IP video systems are complex beasts, and every stakeholder has something to contribute," says Brian Witt.